-When people ask me this question, they’re usually assuming the following:
+When people ask me how to stop snacking after dinner or before bed, they’re usually assuming the following:

 - Eating at night is bad because your body won’t use the calories and they’ll be stored as fat.

 - Night eating is caused by poor self-control.

 - Special tricks can be used to overcome this problem.